Munda languages

-The Munda languages are a group of closely related languages spoken by about nine million people in the Indian subcontinent, spread across Central India, East India and Bangladesh.
+The Munda languages are a group of closely-related languages spoken by about eleven million people in India, Bangladesh and Nepal.
 Historically, they have been called the Kolarian languages.
-They constitute a branch of the Austroasiatic language family, which means they are more distantly related to languages such as the Mon and Khmer languages, to Vietnamese, as well as to minority languages in Thailand and Laos and the minority Mangic languages of South China.
+They constitute a branch of the Austroasiatic language family, which means they are distantly related to languages such as the Mon and Khmer languages, to Vietnamese, as well as to minority languages in Thailand and Laos and the minority Mangic languages of South China.
 Bhumij, Ho, Mundari, and Santali are notable Munda languages.

-The family is generally divided into two branches: North Munda, spoken in the Chota Nagpur Plateau of Jharkhand, Chhattisgarh, Odisha, West Bengal and Bangladesh, and South Munda, spoken in central Odisha and along the border between Andhra Pradesh and Odisha.
+The family is generally divided into two branches: North Munda, spoken in the Chota Nagpur Plateau of Jharkhand, Chhattisgarh, Bihar, Odisha and West Bengal, as well as in parts of Bangladesh and Nepal, and South Munda, spoken in central Odisha and along the border between Andhra Pradesh and Odisha.